 Counseling 20: Practicum I

-Students who wish to join this course can only be qualified after successful completion of Techniques class.
+Students who wish to join this course can only be qualified after successful completion of Introduction to Practicum class.

 This course focuses on three important areas: self-awareness, counseling skills and techniques, and motivational interviewing.